dannyreed/react-project/README.md

 If it's your first time in a while, run `gcloud auth login` to get credentials.

-Commit changes locally and then push with:
+Commit changes locally and then push with (assuming you've added remote branch named 'google'):
 ### `git push --all google`
 or
-git push google local_branch_name
+`git push google local_branch_name`

-You can config this project with
+You can config this project with:

 ### `gcloud config set project danny-react-resume`